-Andrew Griffiths: I began my own genetic journey 2015 with an STR test of the kind called Y-67, which was offered by Family Tree DNA, confidently anticipating that I would belong to one of the typical Irish haplogroups (Irish Type I, II or III).
+Andrew Griffiths: I began my own genetic journey 2015 with an STR (short tandem repeat) Y DNA test of the kind called Y-67 and later the Y chromosome test call Big Y-500, which was offered by Family Tree DNA, confidently anticipating that I would belong to one of the typical Irish haplogroups (Irish Type I, II or III).

 To my surprise, my haplogroup turned out to be R-L1065, which is associated with the Dál Riata Kingdom, which flourished in southwestern Scotland in the 6th Century AD, and most of my closest "matches" (i.e., cousins based solely on the Y-chromosome) bore the names of Scottish clans, whose ancestral lands clustered around Loch Lomond and Perthshire.

 As far as I knew, my own patrilineal ancestors had lived in County Tipperary since the late 1700’s, so the second surprise was that several Griffins shared my Y-chromosomal signature, whose ancestors hailed from County Kerry.
 There were no matches with Griffins or Griffiths from anywhere else.
 Further Y-DNA analysis revealed more specific haplogroups of R-S764 and R-A13315.

 This mutation occurred about 1,300 years ago in Scotland and is common to several different clans originating from the southwestern Scottish Highlands, including the MacDonalds, the MacRaes, and the McCoys.

 All of these clans have characteristic SNP’s of their own, but none of these are present in my own genes, suggesting that the branch with my "MacGriffin" ancestor separated from the other clans at an early date, probably over 1,000 years ago, which was well before surnames became customary in Scotland in the 13th Century.